naojsoft/spot/doc/manual/findchart.rst

 The center coordinates of the image can be set either from a target from the :doc:`targetlist` or from the telescope position.
-To set the coordinates from the target list, double left-click a target from the list and the coordinates under "Pointing" will be automatically filled out.
+To set the coordinates from the target list, select a single target from the list and then click the "Get Selected" button in the "Pointing" area of the FindImage plugin UI.
+This should fill in the coordinates there.
-Alternatively, the coordinates can be set from the current telescope pointing by checking the checkbox by "Follow telescope" (requires the :doc:`telescopepos` plugin).
+Alternatively, the coordinates can be set from the current telescope pointing by checking the checkbox by "Follow telescope".

+.. note:: To get the "Follow telescope" feature to work, you need to
+          have written a companion plugin to get the status from your telescope as described in the documentation for the :doc:`telescopepos` plugin.

 Checking the "Lock Target" checkbox will prevent the coordinates from changing until the box is unchecked.

 The image source can be selected from a list of optical, ultraviolet,
 infrared, and radio sky surveys.
 The image will be a square with the height